- Increase the awareness of underrepresented and minority high school students of opportunities available in the health professions.

-- Each participant will be assigned a team and compete in a case competition at the end of the program.
+- Each participant will be assigned a team and compete in a case presentation at the end of the program.

 - Time will be allotted during every session to allow participants to work on completing the necessary duties for the case competition.

-- Teams will be graded by a panel of judges during the last session.
-The top performers will receive special recognition.
+- Teams will be graded by a panel of judges during the last session

-- Each participant will be required to write a personal statement or a reflection regarding their interests in medicine.
+- Each participant will be required to write a personal statement or a reflection regarding a variety of specified prompts.
 Medical students will review drafts, and a final submission will be due at the end of the program.